nginxinc/nginx-basics-workshops/Plus/labs/lab6/readme.md

 <br/>

 1. Using Chrome, navigate to <http://localhost:9090>.
 You should see a Prometheus webpage like this one.
-Search for `nginxplus_` in the query box to see a list of all the statistics that Prometheus is collecting for you.
+Search for `nginxplus_` in the query box to see a list of all the Nginx Plus statistics that Prometheus is collecting for you.
 Select `nginxplus_http_requests_total` from the list, click on Graph, and then click the "Execute" Button.
 Change the Time window if needed.
 This will provide a graph similar to this one:

     ![Prom Graph](media/lab6_prometheus-graph.png)

     Take a few minutes to explore other metrics available from NGINX Plus.
-What is the Upstream Response Time of your 3 backend web servers???
+What are the Upstream Response Times of your 3 backend web servers???

 <br/>